magentabusiness/magentabusiness.github.io/docs/trendz/connect-thingsboard.md

 ## Connect to IoT Hub
-You can connect Trendz Analytics to the IoT Hub Community Edition or IoT Hub.
+You can connect Trendz Analytics to the IoT Hub or IoT Hub.

 <br>